Mohsink861/Mohsink861/README.md

 I'm on the lookout for top-tier talent to join my digital dream team in the United States.
 If you breathe code, speak data, or lead projects like a superhero, I want YOU! 🦸‍♂️👩‍💻

-Connect with me on LinkedIn to peek into my world: Mohammed Mohsin Khan 🌐
+Connect with me on LinkedIn to peek into my world: Mohammed Mohsin Khan on LinkedIn. 🌐

 For a backstage pass to your next career adventure, drop me a line at mohsink861@gmail.com. 📩 Let's turn your skills into code poetry or project symphonies together! 🚀💻